rabijaved/nodemcu-examples/README.md

-# NodeMCU Examples
+# NodeMCU Examples for IOT

 NodeMCU examples
-1) WiFi Programming
+101) Connecting to WiFi and creating an interactable web interface
-2) Interfacing with Gbridge API
+102) Interfacing with Gbridge API to enable voice control